sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/oobmigrations.md

 - decoding and interpreting opaque payloads
 - fetching data from another remote API or data store based on existing data

-Additionally, the estimated _scale_ of data may be too large to migrate on application startup in an efficient manner.
+Additionally, the estimated _scale_ of data may be too large to migrate on application startup in an efficient manner - in which case an out of band migration is suitable.

 Remember - the longer we block application startup on migrations, the more vulnerable an instance will become to downtime as no _new_ frontend containers will be able to service requests.
 In these cases, you should define an _out of band_ migration, which is run in the background of the application over time instead of at startup.